didoo/figma-api/readme.md

 ```ts
 Api.getVersions(fileKey)
 ```
-A [list of the version](https://www.figma.com/developers/docs#get-file-versions-endpoint) history of a file.
+A [list of the version](https://www.figma.com/developers/api#get-file-versions-endpoint) history of a file.
 The version history consists of versions, manually-saved additions to the version history of a file.
 If the account is not on a paid team, version history is limited to the past 30 days.
 Note that version history will not include autosaved versions.

 Returns:
 ```ts
 {
     versions: Version[]
 }
 ```
 </details>

+### Projects

 <details>
 <summary>